MSc Chiropractic (Graduate Entry)

 Normally a first or second class (2:1 or 2:2) BSc (Hons) degree in a relevant health science-based subject.

-Examples of relevant subjects include medicine, nursing, occupational health, osteopathy, physiotherapy, psychology, sports therapy or rehabilitation.
+Examples of relevant subjects include medicine, nursing, occupational health, osteopathy, physiotherapy, sports therapy or rehabilitation.
 Other, relevant, degrees will be considered on an individual basis.

 Is there anything else that is required?